Supporting Health & Social Care Professionals

 The Carer Pathway is a simple and confidential telephone and fax referral service, allowing any member of a GP practice team to refer a patient who is a carer to reliable and quality-assured, multi-agency support.

 If you would like further information about The Carer Pathway or you would like to request materials to display in your GP waiting room, please call: 0191 4900 121.

 Carers Trust Professionals

 Carers Trust offers a wide range of resources and information for anyone who works with carers.
 Carers Trust Professionals is a user-friendly website that aims to offer an easy way for professionals to search for, access and share information, guidance and resources which will help them in identifying and supporting carers through their work.

 The site was created following interviews with professionals across health, social care and education to identify what sort of information they needed and how they wanted to access this.
 Visit the Professionals site at www.professionals.carers.org

 The Gateshead Carer Survey

-The survey findings have helped to shape and influence the content of our Strategic Plan for 2014/2017 and provide evidence to funders and other stakeholders, particularly members of the Gateshead Carers’ Partnership, of carer needs, emerging trends and current issues facing carers.
-The results of the recent 2014 survey can be found using the link below.
+The survey findings helped to shape and influence the content of our Strategic Plan for 2014/2017 and provided evidence to funders and other stakeholders, particularly members of the Gateshead Carers’ Partnership, of carer needs, emerging trends and current issues facing carers.
+The results of the 2014 survey can be found using the link below.